wwick/jeopardy/README.md

 # Jeopardy!

-Retrieves clues from [jService](http://jservice.io) and displays them in an easy-to-read format
+Retrieves clues from [jService](http://jservice.io) and displays them in an easy-to-read format.

 ## Link